Skip to main content

 Day 3

-Wild traverse to St-Jacques and the Ferraro Refuge
+Wild Traverse to St-Jacques and the Ferraro Refuge - Night at Ferraro Refuge

-We leave the Grand Tournalin Refuge to cross the narrow Col du Palon de Nannaz (2650 m), where a steep descent awaits us toward St-Jacques at the bottom of the Ayas Valley.
-Beautiful balcony trails then lead us gently to the Ferraro Refuge (2072 m), perched above the larch forests.
-The contrasts between grassy slopes and rugged rocky sections give rhythm to this varied stage.
+We leave the Grand Tournalin valley to cross the narrow Col du Palon de Nannaz (2,650 m), followed by a vertiginous descent to St-Jacques, deep in the Ayas Valley.
+Beautiful balcony trails allow for a gentle traverse to the Ferraro Refuge (2,072 m), perched above the larch forests.
+The contrasts between grassy slopes and rugged rock faces punctuate this varied stage.

 Day 4

-After a beautiful traverse dotted with lakes and alpine pastures, the morning continues with the ascent of the Col Saleroforko (2689 m), offering sweeping views of the surrounding glaciers.
-We are now on the route of the Tour of Monte Rosa.
-The descent toward Stafal (1820 m) brings us into the Lys Valley, which we cross before climbing again toward Lake Gabiet, where our refuge (2360 m) is located.
+After a beautiful traverse dotted with lakes and alpine pastures, the morning continues with the ascent of Col Saleroforko (2,689 m), offering sweeping views of the surrounding glaciers.
+We are now on the Tour of Monte Rosa route.
+The descent toward Stafal (1,820 m) brings us into the Lys Valley, which we cross using cable cars to reach the area near Lake Gabiet.
+One final effort leads us to the comfortable Orestes Refuge (2,625 m).
 A demanding stage, rewarded with magnificent scenery.

 Day 5

-From Gabiet, we gain altitude to reach the Mantova Refuge (3430 m), an isolated haven at the foot of the 4000-metre peaks of the Monte Rosa massif, where ice takes over from rock.
-Today, we do nothing but climb!
-The air grows thinner, but the effort is quickly forgotten in the face of the vast glaciers and towering summits surrounding us.
-A variant via Alta Luce Peak (3185 m) is possible.
-Here we meet up with our high-mountain guides along with all the necessary technical equipment.
+The goal of the day is Mantova Refuge (3,430 m), an isolated haven at the foot of the 4,000-meter peaks of the Monte Rosa massif, where ice takes over from rock.
+Today, we only climb!
+The air becomes thinner, but the effort is quickly forgotten in the face of the vast glaciers and surrounding summits.
+An optional variant via Punta Alta Luce (3,185 m) is possible.
+Here we meet our high-mountain guides, fully equipped for the next stage.

 Day 6

-To conclude this journey, two options are available: the ascent of the Vincent Pyramid (4215 m) or Ludwigshöhe (4341 m, on the Italian-Swiss border).
-Departure is early at night by headlamp, equipped and roped together, united by a common goal to maximize our chances of success and fully enjoy the day.
-The descent to the Stafal parking area using the ski lifts marks the end of this unforgettable alpine adventure.
-Return to Chamonix by minibus (approximately 3h15).
+To conclude this journey, we head to the Pyramide Vincent (4,215 m).
+We set off early in the night by headlamp, roped up and fully equipped, united by a common goal to maximize our chances of success and make the most of the day.
+The descent to the Stafal parking area by cable cars marks the end of this unforgettable alpine adventure.
+Return by minibus to Chamonix (approximately 3 hours 15 minutes).

 Booking